 Civil society members confirmed that they have been fully, freely and actively engaged in the EITI process.
 The civil society members that received funding (four out of five) vehemently assured that their freedom of speech is not compromised by government funding.
 Government and company stakeholders confirm that view.

 CSO members stressed that it was upon their initiative that the chapters covering renewable energies, renaturation and subsidies were added.
-They do not see value in publishing payments from companies to the government as such for the public as such, as they don’t identify corruption being an issue in the sector in Germany.
-The second report will include some data on recycling of extractive resources, which they find relevant to highlight and which makes the report interesting to the public.
+This sentence is too generalized and do not reflect the opinion of all CSOs.
+For instance the CSOs argue for the disclosure of provisions, implementation securities, the payments of subsidies and indirect subsidies like concessions for electricity and energy taxes.
+The second report will include some data on recycling of extractive resources, social standards and an update to the chapter on renewables which they find relevant to highlight and which makes the report interesting to the public.
 Civil society feels that by linking resource policy to renewable energies and social and environmental standards they have shaped the understanding of other members of the multi-stakeholder group.
 Since many high-level officials are represented in the MSG, as well as company representatives from large industry associations, they feel the MSG is an excellent forum to shape issues around resource extraction, which could have an effect on how the government deals with resource-rich countries as part of their sourcing strategy.

 Civil society feels that they operate in a professional environment, can have disagreements and find a compromise.
-CSO members had expressed that the MSG offered a unique setting where civil society had the same immediate access to the Ministry of Economic Affairs and Energy (BMWi) as companies did, and participated on equal footing with government and industry, The representatives of civil society engage with other CSOs in regular coordination meetings, where they inform other networks (such as the AK Rohstoffe) of any relevant discussions from the EITI meetings.
-Constituency coordination rotates on a roughly yearly basis between the four organisations.
+CSO members had expressed that the MSG offered a unique setting where civil society had the same immediate access to the Ministry of Economic Affairs and Energy (BMWi) as companies did, and participated on equal footing with government and industry.
+The representatives of civil society engage with other CSOs in regular coordination meetings, where they inform other networks (such as the AK Rohstoffe) of any relevant discussions from the EITI meetings.
+Constituency coordination rotates between the four organisations.
 Coordination meetings happen prior to MSG meetings.
 Similarly, they draw on their CSO network (Tax Justice Germany, Bundesverband Erneuerbare Energien).
 Civil society has also engaged with civil society abroad, such as CSO members from Mexico and the Ukraine.
+CSO members participated in a few international EITI board meetings as observer, financed by the D-EITI secretariat (offered to all MSG members).
+CSO members participated in the pre board CSO meetings and were able to network with other CSO representatives.

 The civil society constituency is divided.
 The trade union (Industriegewerkschaft Bergbau, Chemie, Energie) representing mining employees belongs to civil society, representing domestic labour and social affairs.
-The four other CSOs do not coordinate their positions with the trade union, as it often has a different opinion especially when it comes to the continuation of lignite extraction in Germany.
-Stakeholders state that their positions are often more aligned with company and government positions.
+This seems to be a misunderstanding.
+The civil society always coordinates its positions with the trade union, since we are all in one constituency group- only initiatives agreed upon by all five member organizations are brought into the MSG. this statement is regarding the debate about coal phase out and not regarding the issues discussed in the MSG.

 Initial assessment